crazytruth/insanic/README.md

 python setup.py test
 ```

 setuptools handles all the requirements for testing.
-U

 ## Release History